Woman’s nutrition frustrations lead to new store; success

 While Sweet is very knowledgeable in her industry, she reached out to Janette Blanco, a business consultant at the Florida SBDC at Hillsborough County, for assistance in learning the business side of things.

 “[She] actually very much helped me with the beginning stages of my store – how to get prepared financially, how to get prepared on the backend to do all of the spreadsheets and picking out banks and point-of-sale systems,” Sweet said.
-“They helped us just become a women minority business owner and that was very, very big to us.”
+“They helped us just become a woman minority business owner and that was very, very big to us.”

 In less than a year, The Main Ingredient has racked up nearly $100,000 in sales and earned premium placement in recipes with various local chefs, and a variety of its products are being sold at the Hilton in Trinity.
 “Janette has done a fantastic job making sure we’re in front of the right groups of people that would be interested in partnering with us,” Sweet said of her consultant’s efforts.